Contact

 Thursdays: 5:30-8:30pm

-Monthly General Meeting (remote, via Jitsi): 4th Tuesday 7:00 - 9:00pm(The meeting link is sent out to the general mailing list.)
-Accessible to the public:
+Monthly General Meeting: 4th Tuesdays from 7-9pm (Meeting details are sent out to the general mailing list).
+Accessible to the public.

 Press Room